Radmaster5000/turok/README.md

 *******************************************

-ACCIDENTALLY UPDATED THIS BRANCH LAST TIME.
-UPDATED OTHER BRANCH THIS TIME.
+NEARLY FIXED THE 'RUN' BUG ON THE OTHER BRANCH